Distracted Driving Accident Lawyer in Laredo

-At the Law Office of John R. Solis, we understand how difficult life can become after an accident with a texting driver.
-Recent studies show texting drivers are up to 23 times more likely to cause an accident than drivers who aren't.
+John R. Solis, Attorney at Law understands how difficult life can become after an accident with a texting driver.
 Without warning, you may find your life turned upside-down because a driver was more concerned with his cell phone than the safety of other drivers.

 We understand your accident might not have been your fault.
 We also understand that Texas law surrounding the act of texting while driving is complex.
 While texting and driving is banned for bus drivers, intermediate drivers, and in school zones, there is no statewide law prohibiting all motorists from texting while driving.
 We know how to prove fault in a texting accident.
 We can obtain cell phone records.
 We know how to help.

 When driving in Laredo or anywhere else in Texas, chances are you've noticed a driver who has one hand on the wheel and the other on his or her cell phone.
 Talking on a cell phone is a dangerous practice that takes a driver's attention away from the road and can lead to a serious car accident.
 However, just because it's unsafe doesn't mean Texas drivers are willing to put down their phones while driving.

 John R. Solis, Attorney at Law is familiar with Texas law surrounding cell phone use among drivers.
 It is legal for drivers of non-commercial vehicles in Texas to use their cell phones while operating a motor vehicle.
 But they can be liable if they cause an accident.